syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/value-pairs.md

 | Type:                            | \<pattern-to-select-names\>, \<list of transformations\>      |
 | Default:                         | empty string                     |

 *Description:* This option allows you to manipulate and modify the name of the value-pairs.
 You can define transformations, which are are applied to the selected name-value pairs.
 The first parameter of the rekey() option is a glob pattern that selects the name-value pairs to modify.
 If you omit the pattern, the transformations are applied to every key of the scope.
-For details on globs, see [[Options of regular expressions]].
+For details on globs, see Options of regular expressions.
 If you want to modify the names of several message fields, see also [[map-value-pairs: Rename value-pairs to normalize logs]].

 - If rekey() is used within a key() option, the name-value pairs specified in the glob of the key() option are transformed.
 - If rekey() is used outside the key() option, every name-value pair of the scope() is transformed.